-Random check to be carried out on terminal-by-Terminal operator.
+Random SOC level checks\ to be carried out in export ports.
 If vehicle or high and heavy cargo is found with higher SOC than in above table this must be reported to the OPERATOR and cargo MUST NOT be loaded onboard the vessel.